 The CT's have dual secondary's (3 pins).
 The CT secondary wire marked 1 is connected to pin 1 of the CT.
-CT secondary wire marked 2/3 is connected to pin 3 for low voltage gensets.
-(Refer to Reconnection Diagram.)
+CT secondary wire marked 2/3 is connected to pin 3 for low voltage generator sets.

 8.6 Grounding